-You can suggest corrections to the following fields for item Guillermo Martínez video interview and biography.
+You can suggest corrections to the following fields for item Guillermo Martínez video interview and transcript.

 You can also leave general comments or suggestions in the "comments" section.
 An administrator will review your contribution.